klaushauschild1984/node-nes/README.md

   * manage break points
 * step-by-step
 * go-mode (until it crashes)
-* stop on brak points
+* stop on break points

+Nothing is more satisfying than this blinking on the screen, like in Matrix and claiming that you only see blondes, brunettes and redheads.